kubeflow/website/content/en/docs/components/hyperparameter-tuning/resume-experiment.md

 Follow the [Katib configuration guide](/docs/components/hyperparameter-tuning/katib-config/#suggestion-volume-settings) to set up suggestion's volume settings.

+- PVC is deployed with the name: `<suggestion-name>-<suggestion-algorithm>` in suggestion namespace.

 - PV is deployed with the name: `<suggestion-name>-<suggestion-algorithm>-<suggestion-namespace>`

-- PVC is deployed with the name: `<suggestion-name>-<suggestion-algorithm>` in suggestion namespace.

 After experiment is succeeded, suggestion's deployment and service are deleted.
 Suggestion data can be retained in the volume.

-When you restart the experiment, suggestion's deployment and service is created and suggestion statistics can be recovered from the volume.
+When you restart the experiment, suggestion's deployment and service are created and suggestion statistics can be recovered from the volume.

+When you delete the experiment, suggestion's deployment, service, PVC and PV are deleted automatically.

 See the [from volume policy example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/resume-experiment/from-volume-resume.yaml#L18).